cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ## #6: "JavaScript code can fail silently due to syntactical slip-ups."

 Again, no examples were given, because this is grasping at straws.
-Any language can fail when you leave off a semicolon, when you leave a typo in a variable name, when you forget to leave a comma in an array literal, when you leave off the closing quote on a string literal, and so on.
+Any language can fail when you leave off a semicolon, when you leave a typo in a variable name, when you forget to leave a comma in an array literal, when you leave off the closing quote on a string value, and so on.